JosephDoun/GEE-flood-impact-showcase/README.md

 ## Installing and running in a Unix environment
-Please use the provided ```run.sh``` bash script for running the code sample, as it handles the installation of an isolated virtual environment with all the dependencies of the code sample.
+Please use the provided ```run.sh``` bash script to run the notebook, as it handles the installation of dependencies in an isolated virtual environment.

-i.e.
+**Example:**
 ```bash
 $ ./run.sh
 ```
 The installation occurs only during the first run.

 ## Select the correct ipython kernel
-Switch to the ```eo_code_sample``` kernel in jupyter before running the notebook, if not selected by default.
+Switch to the ```gee-flood-impact``` kernel in the notebook UI before running, if not selected by default.

 ## Uninstalling
 Simply delete the directory.
+The notebook kernel is uninstalled automatically.